Richathkkar/string-calculator-tdd/README.md

 A simple Ruby program that calculates string with some features:

 Features

-Handles string of comma-separated.
+Handles strings of comma-separated numbers.
-Returns the sum of integers.
+Returns the sum of the integers.
+Supports new line delimiters.
+Handles multiple numbers separated by both commas and newlines.

 Getting Started
 Follow these instructions to get the project running on your local machine.